Installation via command line

 The proxy settings can be made during install with a command line option if installing using msiexec like this:

 $>msiexec /i MakersEmpire3D.msi PROXY_HOST=192.168.1.100:8080 PROXY_USERNAME=admin PROXY_PASSWORD=pass

-You can specify the graphics quality to be used by default by adding
+You can specify the region to be used by adding (for example)

 Installation via group policy etc